Particular/docs.particular.net/nservicebus/pipeline/unit-of-work.md

 ## Implementing custom units of work

-When using a framework like NServiceBus you usually need to create your own units of work to avoid having to repeat code in the message handlers.
+A unit of work allows for shared code, that wraps handlers, to be reused in a way that doesn't pollute the individual handler code.
 For example, committing NHibernate transactions, or calling `SaveChanges` on the RavenDB session.

 ### IManageUnitsOfWork

-To create your unit of work, implement the `IManageUnitsOfWork` interface.
+To create a unit of work, implement the `IManageUnitsOfWork` interface.

 snippet:UnitOfWorkImplementation

 The semantics are that `Begin()` is called when the transport messages enters the pipeline.
-Remember that a transport message can consist of multiple application messages.
-This allows you to do any setup that is required.
+A transport message can consist of multiple application messages.
+This allows any setup that is required.

 The `End()` method is called when the processing is complete.
 If there is an exception, it is passed into the method.

-This gives you a way to perform different actions depending on the outcome of the message(s).
+This gives a way to perform different actions depending on the outcome of the message(s).

 include: non-null-task

-### Registering your unit of work
+### Registering a unit of work

-After implementing a `IManageUnitsOfWork`, you now need to register it with NServiceBus.
+After implementing a `IManageUnitsOfWork`, it needs to be registered:
-Here's an example of how to register your unit of work:

 snippet:InstancePerUnitOfWorkRegistration

-NOTE: If you prefer, you can do the registration of the Unit of work by implementing the `INeedInitialization` in the same class that implements `IManageUnitsOfWork`.
+NOTE: The registration can also be done inside a [`INeedInitialization`](/nservicebus/lifecycle/ineedinitialization.md).